Therapeutic intervention for auditory processing disorder

-An Auditory Processing Disorder is treated through a collection of techniques and adjustments that improve your child’s access to oral information.
+An auditory processing disorder (APD) is treated through a collection of techniques and adjustments that improve your child’s access to oral information.
 The following methods can be used in tandem to meet your child’s needs.

 Steps you can take at home or at school may include the following:

 - Having your child close to the teacher for better listening access;

 - Limiting loud TV and radio use in the house, especially during conversations;

 - Providing your child a quiet place to study;

 - Noticing difficult listening situations and creating an atmosphere most suitable to your child’s needs.